razor7877/VectorGL/README.md

  - Compile and use multiple shaders
  - Support for multiple lights: point lights, spot lights, directional lights
  - Basic renderer for batch rendering by shader and lighting
+ - Scene graph that can be visualized and interacted with using the UI
  - LightManager class is associated to a renderer to handle all the lights and send them to the shaders
  - Global Phong shader for models & meshes
  - Camera system to move around